For Current Students

-Student must be enrolled full time at the time of award disbursement (Spring 2015).
+Student must be enrolled full time at the time of award disbursement.

-Student must submit completed application and a 300 word essay in which the applicant describes the environmental issue s/he cares about the most, his/her professional goals, and how the scholarship will help the attainment of those goals.
+Student must submit completed application and an essay of up to 300 words describing the environmental issue s/he cares about the most, his/her professional goals, and how the scholarship will help the attainment of those goals.